Innovation and Creativity permeate the pages of business books and internet storytelling.

 I believe this is what many organizations claim they are looking for but then stop people from "doing" it because it doesn't look like "work."

 Inventing.
 This is a way to distinguish those whose tend to produce physical creativity from those who live in the world of ideas and concepts.
 Inventors--for classification purposes-- have a natural talent for developing new technical equipment and physical systems.
 One way to identify this kind of creative talent is to observe people who "act out" there ideas in tactile ways using substances such as wood, concrete, plastic, glass, etc.

 Real-life story About "Creative" Differences

-While doing consulting and coaching some years ago with executives and PECO energy in Philadelphia, I received a fascinating request: Would I meet with some of their almost-college-age children and do some "testing" to help the young people better understand their talents?
+While doing consulting and coaching some years ago with executives at an energy company in Pennsylvania, I received a fascinating request: Would I meet with some of their almost-college-age children and do some "testing" to help the young people better understand their talents?

 So, I asked: "Why do you really think that's important?"
 (Effective consultants, like effective counselors, never roll with the 'presenting' issue:-)

 The real pain was not with the off-to-college crowd; it was with the parents.
 These adults were all highly educated, highly trained engineers who saw the "real world" as a very physical place.
 They were unbelievably creative in their problem-solving as well.
 However, the youngsters involved were making noise about majoring in Theater Arts, Fine Arts, and Music.
 To the executives involved, even if their kid sculpted the next "David," it wouldn't actually do anything.